dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 Definition (\$F_\\sigma\$ and \$G_\\delta\$)
 :	  An $F_\sigma$ set is a union of closed sets, and a $G_\delta$ set is an intersection of opens.

 > Mnemonic: "F" stands for *ferme*, which is "closed" in French, and $\sigma$ corresponds to a "sum", i.e. a union.

+Theorem (Heine-Cantor)
+: Every continuous function on a compact space is uniformly continuous.

 ## Theorems